suvvenndu/docs.influxdata.com/content/enterprise_influxdb/v1.6/guides/https_setup.md

 ## Connect Telegraf to a secured InfluxEnterprise instance

-Connecting [Telegraf](/telegraf/v1.5/) to an InfluxEnterprise instance that's using HTTPS requires some additional steps.
+Connecting [Telegraf](/telegraf/latest/) to an InfluxDB Enterprise instance that's using HTTPS requires some additional steps.

 In Telegraf's configuration file (`/etc/telegraf/telegraf.conf`), under the OUTPUT PLUGINS section, edit the `urls`